ClearBlade/ClearBlade-Patterns/Node Red/README.md

 ### Install and start Node Red
 - Follow instructions to install and startup Node Red from http://nodered.org

-### Get a Auth Token
+### Get an Auth Token
-- ClearBlade MQTT requires an auth token as username for the MQTT Broker and a system key as the password.
+- **ClearBlade MQTT requires an auth token as username for the MQTT Broker and a system key as the password.**
 - Generate an auth token by making a REST call using CURL or any other tools.
 - Instructions can be found at http://docs.clearblade.com/v/2/static/restapi/index.html#!/user/Anonymous_Authentication_post_2